jianyangqt/gctb_doc/md/6Tutorial.md

 #### Step 1: Impute summary statistics for SNPs in LD reference but not in GWAS data.

 ```
-gctb --ldm-eigen ldm --gwas-summary test.ma --impute-summary --out test
+gctb --ldm-eigen ldm --gwas-summary test.ma --impute-summary --out test --thread 4
 ```
 This command will generate a text file `test.imputed.ma` which contains the summary statistics for all SNPs including those from the original GWAS file and those with imputed summary data.
-Use this file as input for the next step.
+Use this file as input for the next step. `--thread 4` enables multi-thread (e.g., 4 threads) computing and if it is ignored, a single thread will be used.

 #### Step 2: Run SBayesRC with annotation data.

 ```
-gctb --ldm-eigen ldm --gwas-summary test.imputed.ma --sbayes RC --annot annot.txt --out test
+gctb --ldm-eigen ldm --gwas-summary test.imputed.ma --sbayes RC --annot annot.txt --out test --thread 4
 ```
 This command will generate a text file for SNP effect estimates `test.snpRes`, text files for model parameters `test.parRes` and `test.parSetRes`, and a folder that stores the MCMC samples for all model parameters `test.mcmcsamples`.